 2. Noise stress can affect mental health

 When working in a noisy environment, your staff members may experience a rise in stress levels.
-This comes down to evolutionary reasons.
 As people evolved, it was necessary for us to stay alert and pay attention to all noises around us.
 Now, we may struggle to filter these noises out, especially from our subconscious.